adriandiazlab/igraph_proyect/tutorial.md

     + edges:
     0--1 1--2 0--2 2--3 3--4 4--5 3--5

 We now have an undirected graph with 6 vertices and 7 edges.
 Vertex and edge IDs are always *continuous*, so if you delete a vertex all subsequent vertices will be renumbered.
 When a vertex is renumbered, edges are **not** renumbered, but their source and target vertices will.
-Use `Graph.delete_vertices`{.interpreted-text role="meth"} and `Graph.delete_edges`{.interpreted-text role="meth"} to perform these operations.
+Use `Graph.delete_vertices` and `Graph.delete_edges` to perform these operations.
 For instance, to delete the edge connecting vertices `2-3`, get its ID and then delete it:

     >>> g.get_eid(2, 3)
     3